Mero Baze: Early life and education

 Baze studied engineering at the University of Tirana in the early 1990s.
 During his time as a student, he contributed to the newspaper Studenti and participated in the early stages of Albania's post-communist press.

 Career

-In 1992, Baze was appointed Director of News at the Albanian Telegraphic Agency (ATSH), a role he held until late 1993.
+In 1992, Baze was appointed Director of News at the Albanian Telegraphic Agency (ATA).
+In August-November 1993 Baze was demoted and later fired from the ATA after publicly criticizing the agency’s politicization by disputing an anti-BBC statement issued by ATA's director Ilir Zhilla in the name of ATA journalists without their consent.
+Assistant editor Faruk Myrtaj, the only person at the agency who protested Baze’s dismissal, was also fired.

 He later served as Chair of the Albanian Journalists' Association.

 From 1993 to 1995, Baze worked as a political commentator for the Kosovo-based newspaper Rilindja and as a correspondent for Voice of America.
 His reporting included coverage of the 1997 unrest in Albania and an interview with imprisoned Socialist Party leader Fatos Nano.

 In 1997, Baze founded a private news agency, Enter, which operated during the period of political crisis.
 That same year, he published Realitete shqiptaro-amerikane, a book focused on Albanian-American relations.

 He became a correspondent for Radio Free Europe in 1999, covering the conflict in Kosovo and the Rambouillet Conference.
 His publications from that period include Shqipëria dhe lufta në Kosovë and Rambuje, Mosmarrëveshjet për paqe.